sammuelyee/docs/cartodb-editor.md

 Apart from the default basemaps offered in CartoDB, you may integrate third-party basemaps to customize your maps even further.
 You have four options (we're always striving to add more):

-1. **MapBox**
+1. **Mapbox**
-  MapBox is a service which lets you customize the design of a basemap with colors and elements you choose, and integrate easily to CartoDB.
-Just select the URL from your MapBox map and paste it in the configuration window.
+  Mapbox is a service which lets you customize the design of a basemap with colors and elements you choose, and integrate easily to CartoDB.
+Just select the URL from your Mapbox map and paste it in the configuration window.

 2. **XYZ Template**
   XYZ Templates allow you to access many other basemaps, including those from OpenStreetMap and Stamen.
 In order to use these basemaps, you need their tile URLs.
 Give it a try with these: